codeinaire/Udemy-RoR-Testing/notes.md

 ### Lecture 21 - Guard gem

 We installed a bunch of different guard gems.
 This gem runs test automatically upon changing of any file in the program.

+Starting guard:

+`guard`

+Will have guard running in the background monitoring any changes.

+Why did he make changes to the guard file?
+- Because we made custom tests and whenever anything is changed it'll check these custom files instead of the default tests or whatever the default is in the guard file.